 If you have been the victim of an attempted push payment scam, you should contact Action Fraud ASAP.
 Action Fraud is the national fraud reporting service.
 However, if you have lost money as a result of the scam, you must also report it as a crime.
 You should also inform your bank.

-Can you get your money back after push payment fraud?
+Can you get your money back after authorised push payment fraud?

-Getting your money back from a push payment fraud criminal.
+Getting your money back from an authorised push payment fraud criminal.

-If someone is convicted of a cybercrime against you, the court may order them to pay you compensation.
+If someone is convicted of a cybercrime against you, such as authorised push payment fraud the court may order them to pay you compensation.
 Where the authorities are not interested in pursuing compensation, or where you do not want to make a criminal case, we can assist with a private prosecution.